 Bee's solution to these problems come in two flavours, automatic and manual.

-UPNP is a protocol designed to simplify the administration of NAT and port forwarding by the end user by providing an API which software running within the network can use to ask the router for the external IP and to request for ports to be forwarded to the internal IP of the computer running the software.
+UPnP is a protocol designed to simplify the administration of NAT and port forwarding for the end user by providing an API from which software running within the network can use to ask the router for the public IP and to request for ports to be forwarded to the private IP of the computer running the software.

 20529 which is forwarded by the router to